 God, who began the good work within you, will continue His work until it is finally finished on the day when Christ Jesus returns.”
 Philippians 1:6

 “Do you have a pencil?” he asked.
 Realizing there were plenty of kinds of pencils he added, “You know, the old-fashioned kind?”
-I’m not sure what he needed it for but I rummaged through my desk drawer and found one.
+I’m not sure why he needed it, but I rummaged through my desk drawer and found one.
 I think he needed one with lead on one end and an eraser on the other.
-The kind where you use one end to write a story or make a mark and the other you use to remove our “oops.”
+The kind where you use one end to write a story or make a mark and the other you use to remove your “oops.”
 Today we are more likely to use the delete key on a keyboard.
 Erasers were my friends.
 Delete keys are my new friend.
 It makes my oops disappear.
 I have a lot of oops.

-Then it hit me.
-Like an artist I was staring at a blank canvas and I realized what had been planned was gone.
+One day I found myself staring at the calendar like a blank canvas and I realized what had been planned didn’t matter anymore.
+But here is the really, good part.
 The space that was cleared left plenty of room–room for God to write a new story.
 A different story.
 A better story.
-Several weeks ago, I began writing.
-With more white on the page there was more time to write.
-Without God orchestrating the delete button, the stories would still be in my head and heart but not on the page.
+Things like a new Wednesday program for our church was born.
+In the white space created by that largely empty calendar, Grits was born.
+The bottom line is without God orchestrating the delete button, things that needed to change would have stayed the same.
+A new men’s, ladies, and children’s program would not have been born.
+And a year’s worth of Grit’s stories would still be in my head and heart but not on the page.
 The thing I resisted led to the freedom to do it.

-I wonder what would happen if we started concentrating on the ways God can use this hot mess we are in to rewrite stories?
-What if we started to freely, to openly, invite Him to use the delete button and rewrite the stories of our lives?
-I wonder what opportunities, what adventures would suddenly fill our pages.
-A walk to the park becomes a safari.
-Homemade pizza night becomes an edible art gallery.
-The dining room table is cleared and we drag out the family games that have stayed in the closet too long.
+I’ve heard stories of different ways God used that hot mess to rewrite lives.
+We saw what could happen if we started to freely, to openly, invite Him to use the delete button and rewrite the stories of our lives.
+We discovered opportunities, adventures that suddenly filled the pages of our lives.
+A walk to the park became a safari.
+Homemade pizza night became an edible art gallery.
+The dining room table was cleared, and we pulled out the family games that had stayed in the closet too long.